internetonfire/iof-tools/README.md

 for each node in the testbed.
 The information can be used within python programs using the `nodes_info::NodesInfo` class.
 See the unit test `test_nodes_info.py` for an example usage.

+# Topologies and BGP configurations

+This section describes the tools that are used to generate network topologies to test and the corresponding `bird` configuration files.

+## Chain gadget topology

+This tool generates *chain gadget* topologies as described in the Fabrikant and Rexford paper *There's something about MRAI: Timing diversity can exponentially worsen BGP convergence*.
+The tool is composed by two files
+* `chain_gadget.py`: main library that exposes the `gen_chain_gadget` method.
+* `gen_chain_gadget.py`: script that invokes the `gen_chain_gadget` method of
+ the library and writes the graph on a `.graphml` output file.

+The parameters that both the method accepts as inputs are the following (the parameters of the script have different names, but the same meaning):
+* `n_rings`: the number of rings to generate in the topology.
+For example, the number of rings in Figs. 1 and 3 in the paper is 3.
+The rings connected together form the chain.
+* `n_inner`: the number of inner nodes.
+Each ring as inner nodes (marked with `Y_i` in the paper).
+The topology in Fig. 1 in the paper has only 1 inner node per ring, while Fig. 3 has 3.
+* `add_outer`: if set to `true`, the tool will generate outer nodes as well (nodes marked with `Z_i` in the paper).
+The topology in Fig. 1 in the paper has no outer nodes, while Fig. 3 has 4.
+The number of outer nodes is automatically derived, and it is simply the number of inner nodes plus 1.
+* `node_type`: the node type to assign to nodes.
+This can either be `T`, `M`, `CP`, or `C`.
+* `edge_type`: the edge type to assign to edges.
+This can either be `CS` or `P`.
+By default this is set to `CS`.
+* `set_timer`: if set to `true`, the tool will compute the `MRAI` timer for the nodes, so that the automatic BGP configuration tool can use them during the generation phase.
+The timer is assigned with an exponentially decreasing value, starting with the default of `30 s`.
+The left-most ring (according to the graphical description of the topology in the paper) has the highest timer.
+Each ring's timer is halved with respect to the one of its left ring.